dippynark/scm-controller/README.md

 # SCM Controller

-SCM Controller allows management of SCM resources using Kubernetes.
+SCM Controller allows management of Source Control Management resources using Kubernetes.
 Currently only GitHubWebhooks are supported.

 [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) was used to scaffold this project: